 On very warm days, there are the obvious considerations of a hat, suncream and sunglasses to protect your skin and eyes from the harmful reflections exacerbated by the sun on the water.

 The changing autumnal colours of the trees along the rivers and canals, result in spectacular scenery to enjoy and the reduction in numbers of other water users means that Autumn is a great time to get out and explore.
 However, even more care is needed when thinking about what to wear paddle boarding as the temperatures drop.
-As outlined previously, wetsuits are great for submersion in water, however they are not always the warmest option when you are on top of the water on a SUP.
-More wetsuit manufacturers are considering the changing needs of water users, and as such the introduction of Thermofibre and fleece linings are welcomed by those who may be in and out of the water.
+As outlined previously, wetsuits are great when submersed in water, however they are not always the best option when you are on top of the water.
+More manufacturers are considering the changing needs of water users, and as such the introduction of Thermofibre and fleece linings are welcomed by those who may be in and out of the water.
 At this time of the year, a long John/ Jane wetsuit such as the Palm Blaze 3mm, teamed with a long sleeved rash top and cag can be a good combination.
-We really rate the Blaze suits above some of the others that we have tried, partly because of the warm Thermofleece lining and also because of the male and female specific relief zips that can be a godsend on long paddles, when stripping off is not a welcome prospect.
+We really rate the Blaze suits above some of the others that we have tried, mainly because of the warm Thermofleece lining and also because of the male and female specific relief zips that can be a godsend on long paddles.
 The freedom of arm movement is great for paddling, whilst ensuring that the body is warm, prepared for the water temperature and any wind chill.

 During the Autumn/ Winter, footwear is vital as standing in one position on a SUP can result in the feet becoming cold quickly.
 We really rate Palm Gradient boots for a robust boot that will keep your feet warm, whilst allowing you to walk confidently across any rocks and get off your board to explore new locations.
 For a more lightweight option a light wetsuit boot will offer protection and warmth.